Tracy-To/Weather-App/README.md

 ## Details

 I made a basic weather app that one can use to look up the general weather of most cities.
-The app works by initally prompting the user to enter the name of a city and then having them click the 'search' button directly below.
-After the user does so, the app will display a list of information based on the city enetered, which includes the following information:
+The app works by initally prompting the user to enter the name of a city and then having them click the 'search' button.
+After the user does so, the app will display a list of information based on the city entered, which includes the following information:

 - a weather icon (that matches the current weather)
 - the current temperature (in Fahrenheit)